Qatar · tool

 Hostels, street food, public transit

-Street food, local cafeterias, and food courts.
+Street food, local cafeterias, and budget-friendly eateries.

 Small souvenirs, water, and incidentals.